Where do I find the entry forms and can they be downloaded?

-Entry for vocal and instrumental sections will be done using the Play and Perform platform.
+Entry for vocal, piano, speech and drama, and instrumental sections will be done using the Play and Perform platform.

 How do I pay the fees?

-Entry for vocal and instrumental sections will be done using the Play and Perform platform only.
+Entry for vocal, piano, speech and drama, and instrumental sections will be done using the Play and Perform platform only.
 All payments must be made through this platform.

 For other sections, cheques (with name of performer on reverse) should be sent to the appropriate Section Secretary and made payable to Richmond upon Thames Performing Arts Festival, or online to Richmond upon Thames Performing Arts Festival, sort code 602203: a/c no. 05016010.
 (PLEASE ADD REFERENCE APPROPRIATE SECTION) Unless fees are received, entries will not be accepted.